TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

 Design Decisions
 ================

-A number of design decisions were made during the development of the Secure Launch feature.
+Several design decisions were made during the development of the Secure Launch feature.
 The two primary guiding decisions were:

  - Keeping the Secure Launch code as separate from the rest of the kernel